-For the complete version of the above document, please see the section titled 'Minister's Retirement Housing Loan' on the TC/BIF downloads page on the PCV website, or follow this link: https://pcv.org.au/resources/trusts-corporation/.
-The application form is also available on the same page.
+For the complete version of the above document, please go PCV website: https://pcv.org.au/resources/bif/ and download the document Housing Loan Fund Regulations.
+The application form Ministers Retirement Housing Fund Application is available on the PCV website on the same page.